henryc-dev/online-sales-dashboard-powerbi/README.md

 # Online-Sales-Dashboard-PowerBI

-A Power BI dashboard showing data of Online Sales Dataset.
+This project use Power BI Desktop to demonstrate the use of Power BI to create a business dashboard demonstrating E-commerce sales data.

 ## Data Source
 Online Sales Dataset - Popular Marketplace Data